You know who I mean: that client who ignores the quality of your copywriting and instead hones in on a what they think is one solitary grammar slip…

 Make no mistake about it, commas are good.
 But use them too often in copywriting and your flow can start to feel a bit Dickensian (not a good thing).
 In copywriting, it pays to stick to one point per sentence.
 Overusing commas to draw out long sentences is generally bad practice.

 There is no basis for the claim that you can’t start a sentence with a conjunction.
-It is just an age-old convention that’s as meaningful to a copywriter as warding of vampires with garlic.
+It is just an age-old convention that’s as meaningful to a copywriter as warding off vampires with garlic.
 Major dictionaries, journalism institutions and publishing houses all permit the use of conjunctions at the beginning of a sentence.

 People that do this are showing their age.
-These days its one space.
+These days it’s one space.
 Fact.
 Otherwise it looks really weird.

-…whilst amongst us there art thou that doth still protest about the evolution of the aforementioned English language, remind yourselves: the English language is fun because it is constantly being reinvented.
+Whilst amongst us there art thou that doth still protest about the evolution of the aforementioned English language, remind yourselves: the English language is fun because it is constantly being reinvented.

-So good copywriters are constantly searching for different ways to say things.
+Good copywriters are constantly searching for different ways to say things.
 They are also on top of modern writing trends.
 And that’s why a copywriter will loosen up some of that language stiffness that years of teaching have imposed on us.